Equity Evaluation

 Piyushimita (Vonu) Thakuriah and Lei Tang (2008), Longitudinal Analysis of Effect of Transportation Difficulties on Earnings Among Young Adults From Disadvantaged Families, Transportation Research Board 87th Annual Meeting (www.trb.org).

-University de Valladolid (2005), The Right to Mobility (El Derecho a la Movilidad), Escuela de Arquitectura, Universidad de Valladolid (www.uva.es/arquitec); available at www.ciudad-derechos.org/eindex.html.
+University de Valladolid (2005), The Right to Mobility (El Derecho a la Movilidad), Escuela de Arquitectura, Universidad de Valladolid (www.uva.es/arquitec); at www.ciudad-derechos.org/eindex.html.

 World Bank (2004), Background Resource Materials on Transport and Poverty, World Bank (www.worldbank.org/transport/pov&tra_resources.htm).